tldr-pages/tldr/pages/common/git-daemon.md

 `git daemon --base-path={{path/to/directory}} --export-all --reuseaddr`

-- Git daemon with a base directory with allowed push access and verbosity:
+- Launch a Git daemon with a base directory with allowed push access and verbosity:

 `git daemon --base-path={{path/to/directory}} --export-all --enable=receive-pack --reuseaddr --informative-errors --verbose`